Black goes mainstream with a commercial trendsetter of great cultural significance

 Axel Foley : Yeah, Jenny, don’t worry about me.
 We got cocaine and coffee here.
 We’re gonna get wired and have a big party.

-Furthermore, though Murphy often relies on his stand-up act to highlight the hypocrisy and innate prejudice of the privileged white class, the movie’s premise focuses on financial class as a way to delineate its star attraction and present audiences with a fish-out-of-water setup that we can all relate to.
+Furthermore, though Murphy often relies on his stand-up act to highlight the hypocrisy and innate prejudice of the privileged white class, the movie’s premise focuses on financial class as a way to delineate its star attraction and present audiences with a fish-out-of-water set-up that we can all relate to.
 Foley often comes up against affluent, arrogant or entitled characters who are made to look foolish thanks to Axel’s superior morals and sense of everyman humility, moments where race becomes more peripheral.
-Murphy ad-libbed many of his scenes, and the racial overtones are glaring, but a financial underdog is someone everyone can get behind, and a savvy commercial safety net for anyone concerned with demographic alienation.
+Murphy ad-libbed many of his scenes and the racial overtones are glaring, but a financial underdog is someone everyone can get behind and a commercial safety net for anyone concerned with demographic alienation.

 Future Oscar nominated writer Daniel Petrie Jr. was recruited to give Beverly Hills Cop its comic edge, and in a 2014 interview with Esquire he would explain how his idea came about.”I saw Beverly Hills Cop more as a comedy just because I had been a starving writer living and working in Beverly Hills, so I had the experience of walking down the street thinking, ‘Oh, maybe I’ll stop in here and get a tie.
 Oh wait, it’s $4,000.’
 It seemed like a cop from a blue-collar area would be so struck with amusement about Beverly Hills and all the pretentiousness, that some great fish-out-of-water comedy could be mined from that.”

-Still, Beverly Hills Cop wasn’t a half-assed push for mainstream equality, and Foley didn’t assume the white hero role by being white; in fact, the screenplay took it in the opposite direction.
+Still, Beverly Hills Cop wasn’t a half-assed push for mainstream equality, and Foley didn’t assume the white hero role by acting white.
+In fact, the screenplay took it in the opposite direction.
 Foley was foul-mouthed, uncouth and wholly anti-establishment, all the facets that had caused such a critical stir following the release of Delirious.
 He even dressed like and hung around other crooks, mocking another black cop for his excruciating white facade — a thinly-veiled potshot at white influence lifted straight from Murphy’s stand-up act.

 Perhaps most important to the Foley package was the movie’s soundtrack, which gave audiences just enough white spirit in former Eagles frontman Glenn Frey’s tagline track The Heat is On, while flooding the majority of the LP with black artists such as The Pointer Sisters, Shalamar and Patti LaBelle, but even those tracks were accessible for white audiences, the compilation providing a broader pop sound that wasn’t strictly black.
-Still, the OST proves the movie’s driving force, particularly synth maestro Harold Faltermeyer’s electro revelation and Foley signature tune Axel F, a cultural juggernaut composed by a white German which tapped more into the action genre itself than anything racial, allowing us to fully get behind the Axel character.
-All of this results in a multicultural stew that satisfies all tastes.
+Still, the OST proves the movie’s driving force, particularly synth maestro Harold Faltermeyer’s Foley signature tune Axel F, an electro juggernaut which tapped more into the action genre itself than anything racial, allowing us to fully get behind the Axel character.
+It is somewhat ironic that Murphy’s signature track was composed by a white German.